A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Introduction

-\paragraph{Related literature.} Our approach, which uses quantile regression to measure local dispersion between the physical and risk-neutral distribution, is related to a larger body of literature that estimates the pricing kernel from returns and option data \citep{ait2000nonparametric,jackwerth2000recovering,rosenberg2002empirical,beare2016empirical,cuesdeanu2018pricing}.
+My approach, which uses quantile regression to measure local dispersion between the physical and risk-neutral distribution, is related to a larger body of literature that estimates the pricing kernel from returns and option data \citep{ait2000nonparametric,jackwerth2000recovering,rosenberg2002empirical,beare2016empirical,linn2018pricing,cuesdeanu2018pricing}.
 However, estimating the pricing kernel from returns and options can be challenging, especially in the tails of the distribution, where the ratio of densities that defines the pricing kernel can become unstable.
-In addition, using historical returns to estimate the physical density can lead to inconsistent results \citep{linn2018pricing}.
-In contrast, QR can be used to draw inference on the pricing kernel indirectly, by leveraging on the \emph{observed} realized return and risk-neutral distribution, which avoids the estimation of a density ratio. \citet{bakshi2010returns} use a somewhat similar idea to show that the pricing kernel is $U$-shaped.\\
+In addition, using historical returns to estimate the physical density can lead to inconsistent results \citep{linn2018pricing}. \citet{Beason2022} apply a similar methodology to decompose the unconditional equity premium.\\

+In contrast, QR can be used to draw inference on the pricing kernel indirectly, by leveraging the \emph{observed} realized return and risk-neutral distribution, which avoids the estimation of a density ratio.
+Furthermore, QR can account for changes in the shape and scale of the underlying SDF over time due to changing conditional information, while the approach of \citet{cuesdeanu2018pricing} renders an estimate of the SDF that only allows the normalizing constant to be time-varying, since the shape and scale are time invariant (see Section \ref{sec:logn}).\\

+The QR approach also lays out a new framework to analyze disaster risk in a model-free fashion, defining this risk as the conditional quantile difference between the physical and risk-neutral measure in the left-tail.
+Since my results indicate that these differences are substantial, I offer new empirical evidence supporting disaster risk as a key explanation of the equity premium, as in the models of \citet{rietz1988equity} and \citet{barro2006rare,Barro2009}, or more recently \citet{Schreindorfer2020} and \citet{Ai2021}.
+Furthermore, my analysis adds nuance to the understanding of the equity premium's drivers.
+While \citet{Beason2022} assert that the worst 5\% of returns account for 91.5\% of the equity premium, my methodology reveals that these returns contribute only 17\% to the equity premium.
+The results differ since I account for conditioning information, and my time series of returns includes the Covid-19 crisis.\\